 - Rock restaurant and cave tour (6 hours)

 - Private tour to Prison Island (3 hours)

 Ferry from Dar es Salaam to Zanzibar FAQs

 How do I book a ferry from Dar es Salaam to Zanzibar?

 It is absolutely essential to book and purchase one ticket a day or two ahead of time as the Zanzibar ferry is very popular, especially between June and October when the island’s weather is at its best.
 This can be done online, directly with the operator or at the ferry terminal in Dar es Salaam.
 You can also ask your hotel to assist you.

 A note of caution – do not buy any ferry tickets from people in the street claiming to be representatives or agents from operators.

 A valid passport is needed to book and secure a place on the ferry from Dar es Salaam to Zanzibar.

-There are different rates for Tanzanian residents and foreign visitors when travelling from Dar es Salaam to Zanzibar on ferry.
+There are different rates for Tanzanian residents and foreign visitors when travelling by ferry from Dar es Salaam to Zanzibar.
 Depending on the class you choose, ticket prices vary between $35 and $60 for adults.